kellykellychenchen/SplitTheBill/README.md

 list of *people who should share this cost*.
 - As a user, I want to be able to select an **event** and view the *total cost*, total *amount paid by each individual*, total *share of costs for each individual*, and the *outstanding balance* for each individual.
+- As a user, when I select the quit option from the application menu, I want to be *reminded* to save my bill book to file and have the *option* to do so or not.
+- As a user, when I start the application, I want to be given the *option* to load my saved bill book from file.